Hold-Krykke-BA/System_Integration/Examproject/README.md

 #### Apache Kafka
 The service produces messages on two topics, both can be seen in the following images:
 ![image](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/KafkaMagicRegister.PNG)
+Where the message payload is the order number.

 ![image](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/KafkaMagicCacheTopics.PNG)
+Where the payload is the whole order, with information necessary to update the book quantity.

 ### ProcessSaleService